Disclaimer: When you buy from links on our site, we may receive a commission at no additional cost to you. Learn more

 Take Out Your Clothes for the Next Day

 This is another task that you can check off your nightly checklist so you don’t spend the morning figuring out what to wear.
-Even if you’re not going into work, lay out your clothes for the day to set your intention for tomorrow.
-Lay out a work out outfit, or something else that will make you feel good in the morning.
+Even if you’re not going to work, lay out your clothes for the day to set your intention for tomorrow.
+Layout a workout outfit, or something else that will make you feel good in the morning.

 Create Your To Do List for Tomorrow

 Make a to-do list for tomorrow.
 Based on what you did or didn’t get done today, write down what you want to get done tomorrow.
 This will help you not forget anything from today that you might forget in the morning.
 This also gets you organized for the next day.

 Relax, take a bath or shower to wind down.
 Enjoy your bath or shower with some soothing music, maybe some bubbles or bath salts.
 Relax, forget your worries, take a few minutes to just chill out.

 Put the Electronics Down one Hour Before Bed

 Try to avoid your phone for an hour before bed.
 Put your phone away.
 Charge it away from your nightstand so you can actually take the time to relax and reset.
 You can’t always be on the go, you need the break so put the phone down.
 You need the time to let your brain wind down and rest.